nertzy/node-gemfire/README.md

 ## Developer workflow

 This directory is mounted on the VM as `/project`.
 You can make edits here or on the VM.
-Then to run the tests, SSH into the VM and run grunt.

     $ vagrant ssh
     $ cd /project

+## Running the node.js benchmarks

+    $ vagrant ssh
     $ grunt
+    $ cd /project/benchmark/node
+    $ node benchmark.js

+## Running the java benchmarks

+    $ vagrant ssh
+    $ /project/benchmark/java/gradlew clean run

 ## License